-- Provide emergency assistance programs to help residents attain financial stability by helping fund requests for utilities and rent.
+- Provide emergency assistance programs to help residents attain financial and housing stability by helping fund requests for utilities and rent.

 - Guide clients towards greater self-sufficiency through effective case management and innovative long-term solutions.

-Fund services that aim to reduce the opportunity gap for children, birth through high school, and prepare youth for post-secondary education and employment.
+Invest in services that aim to reduce the opportunity gap for children, birth through high school, and prepare youth for post-secondary education.

 - Prepare young children for kindergarten by investing in and expanding affordable, high-quality early childhood care and education services.

-- Enhance academic performance for undeserved youth through literacy, STEM or tutoring programs.
+- Enhance academic performance for underserved youth through literacy, STEM or tutoring programs.

-- Prepare high school students for graduation and expand opportunities to attain a college degree or skills for employment.
+- Prepare high school students for graduation and college readiness.

 - Increase engagement through social emotional learning, mentorship, and consistent out-of-school enrichment activities.

-- Promote leadership, independence, and positive asset development for youth.
+- Promote leadership, independence, resiliency and positive asset development for youth.